cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 first) and the rump data item (rump, again possibly recursively unpacked).

-For type-0 references with an argument that is a tag, or type-1 references with a rump that is a tag, that respective tag is called the "dominating tag".
-In this case, the reference is replaced by the result of applying the unpacking semantics defined for the dominating tag to its tag contents and the other item (rump and argument, respectively).
-If no unpacking semantics is defined for a tag occurring in a dominating position, the packed CBOR data item is not valid.
+Separate from the tag used as a reference, a tag ("function tag") may be involved to supply a function to be used in resolving the reference.
+It is crucial not to confuse reference tag and, if present, function tag.

-When there is no dominating tag, the reference is replaced by the argument data item interpreted as an affix, "concatenated" with the rump:
+A straight reference uses the argument as the provisional left hand side and the rump data item as the right hand side.

-* For a rump of type array, the affix also needs to be an array.
-  The elements from a prefix are prepended to the elements in the rump array, while the elements from a suffix are appended to those in the rump.

-* For a rump of type map, the affix also needs to be a map.
+An inverted reference uses the rump data item as the provisional left hand side and the argument as the right hand side.

+In both cases, the provisional left hand side is examined.
+If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is established as the function to be applied, and the tag content is kept as the unwrapped left hand side.
+If the provisional left hand side is not a tag, it is kept as the unwrapped left hand side, and the function to be applied is concatenation, as defined below.
+The right hand side is taken as is as the unwrapped right hand side.

+If a function tag was given, the reference is replaced by the result of applying the unpacking function to be computed to the left and right hand sides.
-  The entries in the affix are added to those of the rump.
+The unpacking function is defined by the definition of the tag number supplied.
-  Prefix and suffix references differ in how entries with identical keys are combined: for prefix references, an entry in the rump with the same key as an entry in the affix overrides the one in the affix, while for suffix references, an entry in the affix overrides an entry in the rump that has the same key.

-{:aside}
-> NOTE:
-  One application of the rule for prefix references is to supply default values out of a dictionary, which can then be overridden by the entries in the map supplied as the rump value.
-  Note that this pattern provides no way to remove a map entry from the prefix table entry.

-* For a rump of one of the string types, the affix also needs to be one of the string types; the bytes of the strings are concatenated as specified (prefix + rump, rump + suffix).
-  The result of the concatenation gets the type of the rump; this way a single affix can be used to build both byte and text strings, depending on what type of rump is being used.
+If that definition does not define an unpacking function, the result of the unpacking is not valid.

+If no function tag was given, the reference is replaced by the left hand side "concatenated" with the right hand side, where concatenation is defined as in {{sec-concatenation}}.

-As a contrived (but short) example, if the prefix table is `["foobar", h'666f6f62', "fo"]`, the following type-0 (prefix) references will all unpack to `"foobart"`: `6("t")`, `225("art")`, `226("obart")` (the byte string h'666f6f62' == 'foob' is concatenated into a text string, and the last example is not an optimization).
+As a contrived (but short) example, if the argument table is `["foobar", h'666f6f62', "fo"]`, each of the following straight (prefix) references will unpack to `"foobart"`: `6("t")`, `225("art")`, `226("obart")` (the byte string h'666f6f62' == 'foob' is concatenated into a text string, and the last example is not an optimization).

-Note that table index 0 can be referenced both with tag 6 and tag 224, however tag 6 with an integer content is used for shared item references (see {{tab-shared}}), so to combine index 0 with an integer rump, tag 224 needs to be used.
+Note that table index 0 of the argument table can be referenced both with tag 6 and tag 224, however tag 6 with an integer content is used for shared item references (see {{tab-shared}}), so to combine index 0 with an integer rump, tag 224 needs to be used.